By Martin Vogel

-One respondent – as it happens, my brother-in-law, who is a psychotherapist – told me:
+One respondent, who is a psychotherapist, told me:

 “I particularly appreciated your points at the end about big business needing to be more sensitive, less voracious, in relation to the contexts in which they operate.
 However, I fear that that they and the world in general are probably about at least a thousand years off being psychologically and politically mature enough to achieve this – demonstrated most powerfully by the farce of Boris Johnson and his completely narcissistic approach.”

 I appreciate the reasons for such sentiment.
 But the termination of Boris Johnson’s leadership ambitions – and the broader convulsions under way in both the main parties – suggest the narcissistic style of politics may, for now, be reaching its limits.
 It seems likely that business culture too will be convulsed.
 In my contacts with clients this past week, Brexit has been the uppermost concern.
 It’s not just that organisations face uncertainty.
 Relationships and life chances are already being disrupted: expected investments are being called off, European suppliers are pricing more risk into their contracts with UK businesses, British academics are already being rebuffed by those holding European research funds.
 As one visits organisations, there’s an atmosphere of dislocation: on the surface, people are going about business as usual; but the context is that everything has changed.